jioo/flutter-php-crud/README.md

 # Setup
 1. Import school.db in your database
+2. Run in git bash
+    ```bash
+    # This will create db.php and mobile_app/lib/env.dart files
+    ./setup.sh
+    ```
-2. Update db.php with you database credentials
+3. Update db.php with you database credentials
-3. Update lib/env.dart with your IPV4 Adress
+4. Update lib/env.dart with your IPV4 Address

 # Installation
 ```bash